johnlaudun/portfolio/vita.md

 2013\.
 Ethnographer in Residence.
 Speaking in Code Symposium.
 NEH/University of Virginia Scholar’s Lab.

 2010\.
-Senior Fellow.
+Fellow.
 NEH Institute: Networks and Networking in the Humanities.
 Institute for Pure and Applied Mathematics.
 UCLA.

 2009\.
 Fellow.
 Ethnographic Video for Instruction and Analysis Digital Archive.
 Indiana University / Michigan University.